Your Guide to Volunteering in Detroit

-The reception is a short (10 minute) walk from the host hotels to Cerruti Wine Cellars.
+The reception is a short (8 minute) walk from the host hotels to Punch Bowl Social.
 Click here for walking directions.
 Uber and lyft is available - please plan accordingly.

 For Friday, please come wearing your Tourism Cares t-shirt and bring your colored bandana.
 In addition, the following dress is required:

 - Layers!
 It may be cool in the morning

 - STURDY closed-toed shoes!
 It's function first and not fashion - sturdier sneakers/boots are highly encouraged